French Frigate Shoals: Geology and ecology

+After the Battle of Midway in WWII, Tern Island was made into an airstrip, nicknamed the "coral carrier" and would be between Midway Island and the main Hawaiian island.
+Tern Island was protected by thousands of feet of double wall steel sea wall, which has kept it stable in size.
+However, by 2000 the seawall was trapping marine life and Congress authorized some repair work.
+The seawall is noted for trapping seals because there are holes where life gets into the gap between the two walls but cannot escape.
+In 2023, the entrapment of seals in the decayed seawall was noted during a visit to the island.

 A three-week research mission in October 2006 by the NOAA led to the discovery of 100 species never seen in the area before, including many that were new to science.
 The French Frigate Shoals project was part of the Census of Coral Reef Ecosystems of the Census of Marine Life.
 In addition to scientific analysis, a National Geographic photographer was also on board.
 The photographer noted the range of vibrant colors and shapes among the coral life.
 Jim Maragos, an expert on coral life in this region of ocean estimated they discovered 11 new species of coral.

 The shark population and type was studied in 2009, and it was determined that some of the species in the area include galapagos sharks, gray reef sharks, and tiger sharks.

+The activity of Tiger and Galapagos sharks at the shoals was studied, in particular their interaction with monk seal pups, though the study was hampered by a shark cull intended to protect seal pups leading to an inconclusive result.
+Due to a miscommunication, the study was undertaken in part to study if a shark cull would be worthwhile to protect endangered monk seals, but in fact a cull took place at the same time a study was being conducted, leading to various difficulties including that sharked that had been tracked with a transmitter could be killed.
+Tiger sharks are also thought to eat young albatross, and the study also explored the seasonal timing of shark activity.

-Whale-Skate and Trig islands were noted as monk seal pupping areas before they eroded away.
+Whale-Skate and Trig Islands were noted as monk seal pupping areas, though they have suffered strong erosion.

 Coral

 Coral species found in the French Frigate Shoals between 1907 and 2006, as reported in a 2011 paper by Brainard et al.: